How do pet trackers work?

 - Battery - To power up the above components

 As you can probably tell by now, a GPS tracker is like your smartphone, without a screen and other features.
-While just like a smartphone, you cannot get an update if there is no cellphone coverage or GPS signal when indoors or undercover.
+While just like a smartphone, you cannot get an update if there is no cellphone coverage or GPS signals when indoors or undercover.

 In 2011, Lintek was able to start developing a tracker at 1/5 of the size of it’s original GPS trackers and have smartphones rather than computers to receive location updates.